MicrosoftDocs/bot-docs/articles/debug-bots-cortana-skill-invoke.md

 ## Troubleshoot

 If your Cortana skill fails to launch, check the following:
-* Make sure you are signed in to Cortana using the same Microsoft account that you used to register your bot in the Bot Framework developer portal.
+* Make sure you are signed in to Cortana using the same Microsoft account that you used to register your bot in the Bot Framework Portal.
 * Check if the bot is working by clicking **Test** to open the **Chat** window of the Bot Framework portal and typing a message to it.
 * Check if your invocation name meets the [guidelines][InvocationNameGuidelines].
 If your invocation name is longer than three words, hard to pronounce, or sounds like other words, Cortana might have difficulty recognizing it.
 * If your skill uses a LUIS model, make sure you [enable speech recognition priming](https://aka.ms/prime-speech-luis).